If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 What does a win look like for you?

-Here’s a few content marketing goal examples to get you started:
+Here are a few content marketing goal examples to get you started:

 Increasing traffic is one way to reach your goal, but it shouldn’t be the target if you’re a business that sells products or services.

 If you’re reading this, I assume you already have your publishing process down.
 If not, read about how to consistently write powerful blog posts first.

-A few examples…
+A few examples:

 I get this question a lot, and my answer is always, how often can you publish content?